fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

 Linear Regression already performed with a accuracy scores of 0.9921.
 However, with the scaling of the data it improved even further to 0.9941.
 If this was a model with a score of say., 0.7823, then there is a high likelihood of this score increasing further, with a preprocessing step (MinMaxScaler or StandardScaler) included.
+This increase was also reflected in further improvement of Recall and f1-scores.

 ## Random Forest Classifier with or without Preprocessing -
 ![RFC](https://github.com/fbrowther/Supervised_ML_Models-Predicting_Credit_Risk/blob/main/Screenshots/RFC.png)